saltastroops/data-archive-backend/docs/server_setup.md

 sudo apt update && sudo apt install yarn
 ```

-To confirm yarn was installed you should run the following command
+To confirm yarn was installed, you should run the following command
 ```sh
 yarn --version
 ```

-The Data Archive API uses a [bcrypt](https://www.npmjs.com/package/bcrypt) package which is installed via `yarn` along other specified packages in the `package.json` file.
-For it to install successfuly, a python build essential should be installed first.
+The Data Archive API uses the [bcrypt](https://www.npmjs.com/package/bcrypt) package which is installed via yarn along other specified packages in the `package.json` file.
+For it to install successfully, you might have to install the build-essential package first.

-To install it run

 ```sh
 sudo apt install build-essential